Babyyoda777/Apple-Marker/README.md

 # Apple Marker
 Custom font inspired by Apple environment marker font.
-Having seen the elusive and really nice, handwritten style font Apple used in WWDC23 for their environment stuff, I searched for a similar style but didn't find one I liked.
-So I made my own!
-I'm calling it the Apple Marker font but it's not actually affilicated with Apple.
 NOT FOR COMMERCIAL USE PLEASE.